LaussenLabs/atriumdb/sdk/docs/source/tutorial.rst

 Creating a New Dataset
 ----------------------

 First, let's create a new dataset using the AtriumSDK library.
 We will use the default SQLite metadata database for simplicity.
-The `create_dataset` method allows you to specify various options such as the type of metadata database to use, the protection mode, and the behavior when new data overlaps with existing data.
+The :ref:`create_dataset <create_dataset_label>` method allows you to specify various options such as the type of metadata database to use, the protection mode, and the behavior when new data overlaps with existing data.

 .. code-block:: python